My answers to a Jehovah's Witness (page 5)

 - Jehovah's Witness question: Crucifixion was just a horrible way to die.
 Why do you spend so much time talking about it?
 Shouldn't we concentrate on the things Jesus said and what did when he was here on earth?

-- My answer: I'm sorry that Jesus' crucifixion is an object of horror and loathing for you.
+- My answer: I'm sorry that Jesus' crucifixion is an object of loathing for you.
 That is the pagan way of thinking.
 You can choose to align yourselves with the pagans if